mpchadwick/mpchadwick.github.io/_posts/2017-03-06-wtf-is-uenc.md

 image:
 tags: [Magento]
 ad: domain-clamp-ad-b.html
+related_posts:
+- "Magento 2.3.5 + Content Security Policy (CSP): A Fool's Errand"
+- "Magento 2 Elasticsearch Cheatsheet"
+- "An Intro To XSS For Magento Developers"
 ---

 If you've worked with Magento before, you've probably seen a URL that looks like this...